 The #1 reason most websites don’t rank in Google is because they are not optimized for any keywords or topics whatsoever.
 How can people find your website if your site is not optimized for anything at all?

-You should be targeting few keywords that are relevant to your website if you want to get found on search engines like Google.
+Target a few keywords that are relevant to your website to be found on search engines like Google.
 Otherwise, you’re not going to get any search traffic.
 It’s as simple as that.

 Here are few powerful ways to optimize your website and contents for better search results.

 Optimize your website contents for featured snippets: Google is showing more inclination towards Google featured snippets.
 A featured snippet is a format developed by Google to provide users with a concise and direct answer to their questions.

 That way, they will get an idea about their search query without having to click through to a specific result on Google search results.
 It saves time for Google searchers and nearly 26% of all clicks will be generated to #1 ranking page with a featured snippet.

 According to Ahrefs, 99.58% of the featured snippets are already in the top 10 positions in Google.

 That means, if you want to rank for featured snippets, get into the top 10 positions in Google search results first.
 To get into the first page of Google, you need to start targeting low competitive keywords, write unique and highly engaging content, build quality links and so on.